Offering personalized customer service

 Salesforce for customer service

 Salesforce is a great tool for personalising customer service.
 The advantage of Salesforce is that a majority of the technology solutions can be delivered using an integrated platform, enabling a complete overview of the customer relationship.

 You may also have Experience Cloud running on Salesforce, and since you can identify your customer, you can show them more personalised data about their transactions or have a chatbot ask something based on what you know about them.
 For example, if the customer wants to check on a case’s progress and the chatbot provides the customer with an update on the case.
 You can achieve this using the latest integrated telephone technology too.
 This is a highly productive method of providing personalised customer service at a low cost to the call centre operations.

 Meaning of data and AI for customer service

 In the future, mobile applications and additional channels will help to collect more data about customers, such as their location, and also other supporting data sources with APIs will increase.
 Continuously more and more data will become available.

 Artificial intelligence provides a lot of new opportunities.
-An AI assistant can mine large amounts of data about the customer and give the customer recommended solutions directly, or it can simply help the customer service agent or sales rep to provide a more personalized service to the customer.
+An AI assistant can mine large amounts of data about the customer and give the customer recommended solutions directly, or it can simply help the customer service agent or sales rep to provide a more personalised service to the customer.

-The more you know, the more you can understand, the more you can help.
+The more you know, the more you can understand, and the more you can help.
 And this allows you to build a strong connection with your customer.